Areas of Interest

 21st and 20th century American fiction, film, media theory, science and literature

 University of Washington, BA; Western Washington University, MA

 Dan is interested in twenty-first and twentieth century American fiction and film, media theory, epistemology, and the interrelationship of science, technology, and culture.
-His dissertation, The Technics of Realism, proposes an techno-epistemological account of American fiction and film after 1965 by examining how media-intensive strategies modify the perceived cultural work of narrative art.
-Focusing on a range of artists including Jenji Kohan, Don DeLillo, Kathryn Bigelow, Thomas Pynchon, Terrence Malick, and Rachel Kushner, and assessing texts such as Gravity’s Rainbow and Libra alongside Zero Dark Thirty, The Wire, and Orange is the New Black, the project suggests a new critical idiom for describing how different texts oriented around the task of social reportage theorize the intelligibility of the social through its communication in technological media.
+His dissertation, The Technics of Realism, proposes a techno-epistemological account of American fiction and film after 1965 by examining how media-intensive strategies modify the perceived cultural work of narrative art.
+Focusing on a range of artists including Jenji Kohan, Don DeLillo, Kathryn Bigelow, Thomas Pynchon, Terrence Malick, and Rachel Kushner, and assessing texts such as Gravity’s Rainbow and Libra alongside Zero Dark Thirty, The Wire, and Orange is the New Black, the project suggests a new critical idiom for describing how different texts oriented around the task of social reportage theorize the intelligibility of the social through its specific communication and/or documentation in terms technological media.
 The recipient of a Presidential fellowship from the University of Notre Dame, Dan is currently working toward an additional graduate certificate in Film, Theater, and Television.

 Recent Scholarly Activity

 “Is or Are: The ‘United States’ in Nineteenth-Century Print Culture” (co-authored with Matthew Wilkens and Bryan Santin).
 American Quarterly March 68.1 2016